daos-stack/daos/docs/admin/administration.md

 ## System Operations

-The DAOS server acting as the access point records details of engines that join the DAOS system.
+The DAOS server acting as the Management Service (MS) leader records details of engines that join the DAOS system.
 Once an engine has joined the DAOS system, it is identified by a unique system "rank".
 Multiple ranks can reside on the same host machine, accessible via the same network address.

 A DAOS system can be shutdown and restarted to perform maintenance and/or